What is Internet of Things?

 IoT devices use a variety of methods to connect and share data: homes and offices will use standard wi-fi or Bluetooth Low Energy (or even Ethernet if they aren’t especially mobile); other devices will use LTE or even satellite connections to communicate.
 However, the vast number of different options has already led some to argue that IoT communications standards need to be as accepted and interoperable as wi-fi is today.

 One likely trend is that, as the IoT develops, it could be that less data will be sent for processing in the cloud.
 To keep costs down, more processing could be done on-device with only the useful data sent back to the cloud — a strategy known as ‘edge computing’.

 Where does the Internet of Things go next?

-As the price of sensors and communications continue to drop, it becomes cost-effective to add more devices to the IoT — even if in some cases there’s little obvious benefit to consumers.
+As the price of sensors and communications continue to drop, it becomes cost-effective to add more devices to the IoT — even if in some cases there’s a little obvious benefit to consumers.
 As the number of connected devices continues to rise, our living and working environments will become filled with smart products — assuming we are willing to accept the security and privacy trade-offs.
 Some will welcome the new era of smart things.
-Others will pine for the days when a chair was simply a chair

 Author : Raj Kumar Adapa